-How long can it take for a Listeria-caused illness to take hold?
+How long can it take for a listeria-caused illness to take hold?

-The Canadian Food Inspection Agency has recalled several Silk and Great Value brand plant-based refrigerated beverages due to Listeria concerns.
+The Canada Food and Inspection Agency has recalled several Silk and Great Value brand plant-based refrigerated beverages due to listeria concerns.

 Jeff Farber is an adjunct food science professor at the University of Guelph.